Bulk versus surface: Nonuniversal partitioning of the topological magnetoelectric effect: Discussion

-\textit{Discussion---} We have explored the magnetoelectric properties of topological insulators by evaluating the polarization response of realistic thin film and bulk model Hamiltonians to a perpendicular magnetic field.
-In the thin film case, we find that the polarization response to a magnetic field arises entirely from the formation of $\mathcal{N}=0$ anomalous Landau levels described by 1D generalized SSH models, and that although the total magneto-electric response is quantized, it arises from non-zero and non-universal surface and interior contributions.
-We have reached these conclusions both by numerically examining the many-layer limit of the thin film calculations, and by applying periodic boundary conditions in the stacking direction to the SSH model.
-Both approaches find that only the total polarization is quantized, in agreement with 3D bulk calculations that relate the magnetoelectric response to the Chern-Simons 3-form \cite{TME_TI_2008,Vanderbilt2009}, which we evaluate explicitly for our model.
+We have explored the magnetoelectric properties of layered $\mathbb{Z}_{2}$ topological insulators by evaluating the (electronic) polarization response of realistic thin film and bulk model Hamiltonians to a uniform dc magnetic field along the stacking axis.
+For an effective low-energy model we find that the polarization response arises entirely from the formation of $\mathcal{N}=0$ anomalous Landau levels described by 1D generalized SSH models.
+In the thin film case the total magnetoelectric response is quantized for sufficiently thick films, but it arises from nonzero and nonuniversal surface and interior contributions.
+(This behavior is partially related to that of the alternating stacked Haldane model considered in Ref.~\cite{Souza2017}.)
+We have reached these conclusions both by numerically examining the many-layer limit of the thin film calculations and by applying periodic boundary conditions in the stacking direction to the SSH models.
+Both approaches find that only the total polarization is quantized, in agreement with our 3D bulk calculations that relate the magnetoelectric response to the Chern-Simons 3-form \cite{TME_TI_2008,Vanderbilt2009}, which we evaluate explicitly for a lattice regularization of the low-energy model.